-The City of London Corporation is a long-standing supporter of education and is extremely proud to have ten schools within the City family of schools, including:
+The City of London Corporation is a long-standing supporter of education and is extremely proud to have 14 schools within the City family of schools:

 - Sir John Cass’s Foundation Primary School, for which the City of London Corporation has statutory responsibility;

-- City of London School (Boys), City of London School for Girls, and City of London Freemen’s School, where the City of London Corporation is the proprietor; and
+- City of London School, City of London School for Girls, and City of London Freemen’s School, where the City of London Corporation is the proprietor; and

-- eight academies, where it has a role as sponsor/co-sponsor - The City Academy, Hackney (co-sponsor with KPMG), City of London Academy Islington (co-sponsor with City, University of London), City of London Academy Southwark, Redriff Primary, Galleywall Primary, City of London Academy Shoreditch Park, City of London Academy Highgate Hill, City of London Academy Highbury Grove, Newham Collegiate Sixth Form Centre and City of London Primary Academy Islington.
+- 10 academies, where it has a role as sponsor/co-sponsor - The City Academy, Hackney (co-sponsor with KPMG), City of London Academy Islington (co-sponsor with City, University of London), City of London Academy Southwark, Redriff Primary, Galleywall Primary, City of London Academy Shoreditch Park, City of London Academy Highgate Hill, City of London Academy Highbury Grove, Newham Collegiate Sixth Form Centre and City of London Primary Academy Islington.

 Where the City Corporation is the sole sponsor of an academy/free school, the City Corporation has decided that they will be run by a company established by the City - the City of London Academies Trust (which is a company limited by guarantee and an exempt charity).
 This company is also known as a Multi-Academy Trust.